athusrv/referral_program_api/README.md

 ## How to build and run this API

-There are three ways to do it.
+There are two ways to do it.
 They are:

 ### Docker